-This Puget Sound tradition and process of boat building was exemplified by the founder of the Northwest School of Wooden Boatbuilding.
-Bob Prothero, renowned Puget Sound master shipwright, worked for fifty years in the wooden boat building industry, before he founded NWSWB.
+Bob Prothero was a renowned Puget Sound master shipwright who had worked for fifty years in the wooden boat building industry (along with his brother, Frank), before he helped found NWSWB.
 His family produced several generations of Pacific Northwest ship captains and master boatbuilders.
 Everything he knew – especially the lofting process – he brought to the school.

 Northwest School of Wooden Boatbuilding develops: 1981-2004

-1981 – The boat school is founded by Robert Prothero at the Boat Haven in Port Townsend, WA.
+1981 – The boat school is founded by Robert Prothero, Libby Palmer and Henry Yeaton at the Boat Haven in Port Townsend, WA.

 - The boat school is granted status as a 501(c)(3) nonprofit vocational education institution.